troystump/LoLAPI/README.md

 ## Credits

 LoLAPI is brought to you by [Troy Stump](http://twitter.com/troystump).
-Special thanks to [Blake Watters](http://twitter.com/blakewatters) and the RestKit team for their amazing framework.
+Special thanks to [Blake Watters](http://twitter.com/blakewatters) and the RestKit team for their amazing framework (and also for the formatting of this README).